giankdiluvi/giankdiluvi.github.io/yvr.md

 Not the best around but it's still very good and close to my place so I go there a lot.
 - Koi.
 The best sushi close to UBC.
 It is *very* cheap and quite decent.
 You get 10% off if you pay cash, too.
-- Ahi.
-Good option if you're in Kits.
 - Ton Ton.
 Good for bento boxes and combos like that.
 Close to Queen Elizabeth Park if you're in that area.
 - Kisha Poppo. $25 all-you-can-eat!
 But *very* out of the way.